-The newest macOS update was just released, much to the delight of Mac users all over the world. macOS Big Sur comes with some new functions and an appearance that brings the world of macOS and the mobile iOS ever closer together.
+The macOS Big Sur update was just released, much to the delight of Mac users all over the world.
+Big Sur comes with some new functions and an appearance that brings the world of macOS and mobile iOS ever closer together.

 Let’s take a look at that here with some easy fixes you can use to get Bluetooth to function correctly on your computer.

 There is no one exact reason why Bluetooth isn’t working for everyone after installing macOS Big Sur.

 It could be caused by internal system problems that have been affected or altered after the update or an incompatibility with your Bluetooth device.

 Either way, it’s a problem that you will want to fix quickly as many of us use one type of Bluetooth device or another almost every day.